Louisiana flood updates: Disaster Loans, LABI, Landrieu, NOLA Pay it Forward

 "We are pleased to partner with the City of New Orleans to administer the NOLA Pay It Forward Fund," said Martha Landrum, Vice President for Marketing & Communications.
 "The Fund will provide resources for rebuilding efforts for communities impacted by the catastrophic flooding throughout Louisiana.”

 Those interested in donating to the fund can go online to www.gnof.org/NOLApayitforward.
 Donors can also contact Allie Betts, donor relations manager at the Greater New Orleans Foundation, at 504-598-4663 or This email address is being protected from spambots.
-You need JavaScript enabled to view it..">This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 OUR HEARTS GO OUT TO THOSE SUFFERING FROM THIS DISASTER